cnb0/learning-k8s/cloud-native-devops/notes.md

 You’ll learn all about the Kubernetes ecosystem, and use battle-tested solutions to everyday problems.
-You’ll build, step by step, an example cloud native application and its supporting infrastructure, along with a development environment and continuous deployment pipeline that you can use for your own applications.
+You’ll build, step by step, an example cloud native application and its supporting infrastructure, along with a development environment and continuous deployment pipeline application

 Use Kubernetes to manage resource usage and the container lifecycle